vassiliphilippov/erct-papers/_papers/16-baker-et-al-2018-scheduling-online-classes.md

       “Although many studies have previously explored ...
 The three prior studies took place in MOOCs ...
 The current study extends these contexts.” (pp. 3–5)
     analysis: >
-      First Paragraph: Criterion R requires that the intervention be replicated independently by a different team.
+      Criterion R requires that the intervention be replicated independently by a different team.
 The authors reference prior studies but do not indicate an independent replication.

-      Second Paragraph: The current study is conducted by the same team that developed the scheduling intervention.
+      The current study is conducted by the same team that developed the scheduling intervention.

-      Third Paragraph: Therefore, criterion R is not met.
+      Therefore, criterion R is not met.
   i:
     met: false
     explanation: >